Sickle Cell Crisis

 A sickle cell crisis is a painful episode that occurs with people who have sickle cell anemia.
-It happens when your red blood cells (RBCs) sickle and block blood vessels.
+It happens when sickle-shaped red blood cells (RBCs) block blood vessels.
 Blood and oxygen cannot get to tissues, causing pain.
 A sickle cell crisis can also damage your tissues and cause organ failure, such liver or kidney failure.
 A sickle cell crisis can become life-threatening.

 AFTER YOU LEAVE:

 - Prescription pain medicine may be given.
 Ask how to take this medicine safely.
 Medicine may also be given to decrease sickling of your RBCs.
 You may also need medicine to treat or prevent a bacterial infection.

 - NSAIDs help decrease swelling and pain or fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.